tehdarthvid/qbar-flutter/README.md

 The experience will likely change over time, but right now you _really_ have to pay attention to warning labels or you'll go though some very avoidable pain when installing the toolchain on MacOS Catalina 10.15.3 during April Fools', 2020.

-Most items were just time consuming due to downloads and building, bur rather straightforward.
+Most items were rather straightforward, just time consuming due to downloads and building.
 The headache came when `flutter doctor` couldn't find `sdkmanager`, which one would assume should be part of the Android Studio installation.
 [Well, it was, but not quite](https://knowyourmeme.com/memes/well-yes-but-actually-no).
-So I checked what Android Studio installed, since it installed a bunch of things already, including the Android SDK.
+So I checked what Android Studio installed since it already installed a bunch of things including the Android SDK.
 One would assume an item labelled "Android SDK Command-line Tools (latest)" or "Andorid SDK Build-Tools" would also include the needed `sdkmanager`, but they weren't.
 I tried customizing the various paths on the env vars, Android Studio, and Flutter config, to no avail.
 I also tried installing the standalone sdkmanager, which didn't work either.

-Eventually stumbled on [this](https://stackoverflow.com/questions/60467477/android-sdk-tools-option-is-missing-from-sdk-manager-in-android-studio-3-6-1), which prompted me to install the "Android SDK Tools (obsolete)" version, which is hidden unless you uncheck "Hide Obsolete Packages".
-This, and using Java 8 (which was noted [here](https://dev.to/0xdonut/how-to-install-flutter-on-macos-using-homebrew-and-asdf-3loa)), got things working.
+Eventually stumbled on [this](https://stackoverflow.com/questions/60467477/android-sdk-tools-option-is-missing-from-sdk-manager-in-android-studio-3-6-1), which prompted me to install the "Android SDK Tools (obsolete)" version.
+This item is hidden unless you uncheck "Hide Obsolete Packages".
+This, and using the older Java 8 runtime (which was noted [here](https://dev.to/0xdonut/how-to-install-flutter-on-macos-using-homebrew-and-asdf-3loa)), finally got things working.

 Looking at the Flutter [MacOS installation instructions](https://flutter.dev/docs/get-started/install/macos) again just to see _why_ I had to go through all that agony, I somehow glossed over the [_big, friggin', "Warning" box_](https://flutter.dev/docs/get-started/install/macos#install-android-studio) that describes how to avoid exactly the Penrose Stairs I just went through!
 (°ㅂ°╬)... (ʘдʘ╬)!!!